 - It provides same-language contracts.
 This means that if you and your lender communicate in English, your contract must be in English.
 If it’s French, your contract must also be in French.

-Watch out for unlicensed lenders
+Watch out for unlicensed payday loan lenders in Saskatchewan

-You can file a complaint directly with Saskatchewan’s Financial and Consumer Affairs Authority by filling out an online form or by calling them at 306-787-5645.
-The organization will typically conduct an investigation if they believe that a payday loans company has breached Saskatchewan’s consumer protection laws.
+You can directly file a complaint with Saskatchewan’s Financial and Consumer Affairs Authority by filling out an online form or by calling them at 306-787-5645.
+The organization will typically conduct an investigation if they believe that a payday loan company has breached Saskatchewan’s consumer protection laws.

 Saskatchewan assistance programs

 Saskatchewan has a number of programs that can provide some much-needed relief for residents and newcomers who are struggling to make ends meet.

 - The Saskatchewan Assistance Program (SAP) provides income assistance to families and individuals who, for various reasons – including disability, illness, low income or unemployment – cannot meet their basic living costs.